blazervel/workspaces/README.md

-# Eazy peezy Workspace/Team support for Blazervel
+# Workspace/Team Inertia with Blazervel (deprecated for Laravel Jetstream support)